Package insert / prescribing information

 - HIV seropositive patients.

+Acetaminophen: A report of severe acetaminophen toxicity was reported in a patient receiving Isoniazid.
 It is believed that the toxicity may have resulted from a previously unrecognized interaction between isoniazid and acetaminophen and a molecular basis for this interaction has been proposed.
 However, current evidence suggests that isoniazid does induce P-450IIE1, a mixed-function oxidase enzyme that appears to generate the toxic metabolites, in the liver.
-Furthermore it has been proposed that isoniazid resulted in induction of P-450IIE1 in the patients liver which, in turn, resulted in a greater proportion of the ingested acetaminophen being converted to the toxic metabolites.
-Studies have demonstrated that pretreatment with isoniazid potentiates acetaminophen heaptoxicity in rats 1,2.
+Furthermore it has been proposed that isoniazid resulted in induction of P-450IIE1 in the patient’s liver which, in turn, resulted in a greater proportion of the ingested acetaminophen being converted to the toxic metabolites.
+Studies have demonstrated that pretreatment with isoniazid potentiates acetaminophen hepatotoxicity in rats1,2.

-Potential interaction of ketoconazole and isoniazid may exist.
-When ketoconazole is given in combination with isoniazid and rifampin the AUC of ketoconazole is decreased by as much as 88% after 5 months of concurrent isoniazid and rifampin therapy 4.
+Ketoconazole: Potential interaction of Ketoconazole and Isoniazid may exist.
+When Ketoconazole is given in combination with isoniazid and rifampin the AUC of ketoconazole is decreased by as much as 88 percent after 5 months of concurrent Isoniazid and Rifampin therapy4.

-A recent study has shown that concomitant administration of isoniazid and theophylline may cause elevated plasma levels of theophylline, and in some instances a slight decrease in the elimination of isoniazid.
-Since the therapeutic range of theophylline is narrow, theophylline serum levels should be monitored closely, and appropriate dosage adjustments of theophylline should be made7.
+Theophylline: A recent study has shown that concomitant administration of isoniazid and theophylline may cause elevated plasma levels of theophylline and in some instances a slight decrease in the elimination of isoniazid.
+Since the therapeutic range of theophylline is narrow, theophylline serum levels should be monitored closely and appropriate dosage adjustments of theophylline should be made7.

 Isoniazid has been shown to induce pulmonary tumors in a number of strains of mice.
 Isoniazid has not been shown to be carcinogenic in humans.
 (Note: a diagnosis of mesothelioma in a child with prenatal exposure to isoniazid and no other apparent risk factors has been reported).
-Iso- niazid has been found to be weakly mutagenic in strains TA 100 and TA 1535 of Salmonella typhimurim (Ames assay) without metabolic activation.
+Isoniazid has been found to be weakly mutagenic in strains TA 100 and TA 1535 of Salmonella typhimurium (Ames assay) without metabolic activation.

-Isoniazid has been shown to have an embryocidal effect in rats and rabbits when given orally during pregnancy.
+Teratogenic Effects: Pregnancy Category C: Isoniazid has been shown to have an embryocidal effect in rats and rabbits when given orally during pregnancy.
 Isoniazid was not teratogenic in reproduction studies in mice, rats and rabbits.
 There are no adequate and well-controlled studies in pregnant women.
 Isoniazid should be used as a treatment for active tuberculosis during pregnancy because the benefit justifies the potential risk to the fetus.
-The benefit of preventative therapy also should be weighed against a possible risk to the fetus.
+The benefit of preventive therapy also should be weighed against a possible risk to the fetus.
 Preventive therapy generally should be started after delivery to prevent putting the fetus at risk of exposure; the low levels of isoniazid in breast milk do not threaten the neonate.
-Since isoniazid is known to cross the placenta barrier, neonates of isoniazid treated mothers should be carefully observed for any evidence of adverse effects.
+Since isoniazid is known to cross the placental barrier, neonates of isoniazid treated mothers should be carefully observed for any evidence of adverse effects.

 The most frequent reactions are those affecting the nervous system and the liver.

-Peripheral neuropathy is the most common toxic effect.
-It is dose-related, occurs most often in the malnourished and in those predisposed to neuritis (e.g., alcoholics and diabetics), and is usually preceded by paresthesias of the feet and hands.
-The incidence is higher in “slow inactivators".
+Nervous System Reactions: Peripheral neuropathy is the most common toxic effect.
+It is dose-related, occurs most often in the malnourished and in those predisposed to neuritis (e.g., alcoholics and diabetics) and is usually preceded by paresthesias of the feet and hands.
+The incidence is higher in “slow inactivators.”

-See boxed warning.
-Elevated serum transaminase (SGOT; SGPT), bilirubinemia, bilirubinuria, jaundice, and occasionally severe and sometimes fatal hepatitis.
-The common prodromal symp- toms of hepatitis are anorexia, nausea, vomiting, fatigue, malaise, and weakness.
+Hepatic Reactions: See boxed WARNING.
+Elevated serum transaminase (SGOT; SGPT), bilirubinemia, bilirubinuria, jaundice and occasionally severe and sometimes fatal hepatitis.
+The common prodromal symptoms of hepatitis are anorexia, nausea, vomiting, fatigue, malaise and weakness.
 Mild hepatic dysfunction, evidenced by mild and transient elevation of serum transaminase levels occurs in 10 to 20 percent of patients taking isoniazid.
 This abnormality usually appears in the first 1 to 3 months of treatment but can occur at any time during therapy.
-In most instances, enzyme levels return to normal, and generally, there is no necessity to discontinue medication during the period of mild serum transaminase elevation.
+In most instances, enzyme levels return to normal and generally, there is no necessity to discontinue medication during the period of mild serum transaminase elevation.
 In occasional instances, progressive liver damage occurs, with accompanying symptoms.
 If the SGOT value exceeds three to five times the upper limit of normal, discontinuation of the isoniazid should be strongly considered.
-The frequency of progres- sive liver damage increases with age.
+The frequency of progressive liver damage increases with age.
 It is rare in persons under 20, but occurs in up to 2.3 percent of those over 50 years of age.

-Agranulocytosis; hemolytic, sideroblastic, or aplastic anemia, thrombocytopenia; and eosinophilia.
+Hematologic Reactions: Agranulocytosis; hemolytic, sideroblastic or aplastic anemia, thrombocytopenia; and eosinophilia.

-Ensure adequate ventilation, support cardiac output, and protect the airway while treating seizures and attempting to limit absorption.
+For the Symptomatic Patient: Ensure adequate ventilation, support cardiac output and protect the airway while treating seizures and attempting to limit absorption.
 If the dose of isoniazid is known, the patient should be treated initially with a slow intravenous bolus of pyridoxine, over 3 to 5 minutes, on a gram per gram basis, equal to the isoniazid dose.
 If the quantity of isoniazid ingestion is unknown, then consider an initial intravenous bolus of pyridoxine of 5 grams in the adult or 80 mg/kg in the child.
 If seizures continue, the dosage of pyridoxine may be repeated.
 It would be rare that more than 10 grams of pyridoxine would need to be given.
 The maximum safe dose for pyridoxine in isoniazid intoxication is not known.
-If the patient does not respond to pyridoxine, diazepam may be ad- ministered.
-Phenytoin should be used cautiously, because isoniazid interferes with the metabo- lism of phenytoin.
+If the patient does not respond to pyridoxine, diazepam may be administered.
+Phenytoin should be used cautiously, because isoniazid interferes with the metabolism of phenytoin.

 Along with measures based on initial and repeated determination of blood gases and other laboratory tests as needed, utilize meticulous respiratory and other intensive care to protect against hypoxia, hypotension, aspiration, pneumonitis, etc.

-NOTE -- For preventive therapy of tuberculous infection and treatment of tuberculosis, it is recommended that physicians be familiar with the following publications: (1) the recommen- dations of the Advisory Council for the Elimination of Tuberculosis, published in the MMWR: vol 42; RR-4, 1993 and (2) Treatment of Tuberculosis and Tuberculosis Infection in Adults and Children, American Journal of Respiratory and Critical Care Medicine: vol 149; 1359-1374, 1994.
+(See also INDICATIONS AND USAGE): NOTE: For preventive therapy of tuberculous infection and treatment of tuberculosis, it is recommended that physicians be familiar with the following publications: (1) the recommendations of the Advisory Council for the Elimination of Tuberculosis, published in the MMWR: vol 42; RR-4, 1993 and (2) Treatment of Tuberculosis and Tuberculosis Infection in Adults and Children, American Journal of Respiratory and Critical Care Medicine: vol 149; 1359-1374, 1994.

-Isoniazid is used in conjunction with other effective anti-tuberculosis agents.
+For Treatment of Tuberculosis: Isoniazid is used in conjunction with other effective anti-tuberculous agents.
 Drug susceptibility testing should be performed on the organisms initially isolated from all patients with newly diagnosed tuberculosis.
 If the bacilli becomes resistant, therapy must be changed to agents to which the bacilli are susceptible.

 Usual Oral Dosage (depending on the regimen used):

-The response of the immunologically impaired host to treatment may not be as satisfactory as that of a person with normal host responsiveness.
+Patients with Pulmonary Tuberculosis and HIV Infection: The response of the immunologically impaired host to treatment may not be as satisfactory as that of a person with normal host responsiveness.
 For this reason, therapeutic decisions for the impaired host must be individualized.
-Since patients co-infected with HIV may have problems with malabsorption, screening of antimycobacterial drug levels, especially in patients with ad- vanced HIV disease, may be necessary to prevent the emergence of MDRTB.
+Since patients co-infected with HIV may have problems with malabsorption, screening of antimycobacterial drug levels, especially in patients with advanced HIV disease, may be necessary to prevent the emergence of MDRTB.

-The basic principles that underlie the treatment of pulmonary tuberculosis also apply to Extra pulmonary forms of the disease.
+Patients with Extra Pulmonary Tuberculosis: The basic principles that underlie the treatment of pulmonary tuberculosis also apply to Extra pulmonary forms of the disease.
 Although there have not been the same kinds of carefully conducted controlled trials of treatment of Extra pulmonary tuberculosis as for pulmonary disease, increasing clinical experience indicates that a 6 to 9 month short-course regimen is effective.
-Because of the insufficient data, military tuberculosis, bone/joint tuberculosis, and tuberculous meningitis in infants and children should receive 12 month therapy.
+Because of the insufficient data, miliary tuberculosis, bone/joint tuberculosis and tuberculous meningitis in infants and children should receive 12 month therapy.